mondbr/pands-project/README.md

 This project is about Fisher's Iris flower dataset.
 It is a very popular dataset in data analytics particularly for learning purposes.
 It's widely used in statistics, machine learning, data visualization and analysis due to its relatively small size and easy-to-understand structure.

+To work on this project I had to do the research of the dataset, write a documentation and use Python code to investigate this data.

+The summary and the presentation of my analysis is submitted in Jupyter notebook on this GitHub repository.

 ## Use of this project